PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 9. Once uploaded, open your `variables.json` and fill in the remaining fields.

     * `description`  -  Fill in a short description about the model, on how many images it was trained, which purpose it serves, etc.
-    * `developer`  - Fill in the organisation which has developed the model.
+    * `developer`  - Fill in the organization which has developed the model.
     * `download_info`  - Provide the links and filenames of the model file and classes list in the format `[["url", "filename"], ["url", "filename"]]`.
-You can retrieve the download url by right-clicking the download button and selecting "Copy link address".
+You can retrieve the download URL by right-clicking the download button and selecting "Copy link address".
+See below for an example.
-    * `citation`  - If you want users to cite, provide the url to your paper.
-Otherwise leave blank.
+    * `citation`  - If you want users to cite, provide the URL to your paper.
+Otherwise, leave blank.
-    * `license`  - Provide a url to your license.
+    * `license`  - Provide a URL to your license, or leave blank.
-    * `total_download_size`  - Fill in the size of you model file, e.g. "107 MB".
+    * `total_download_size`  -  Fill in the size of your model file, e.g. "107 MB".
-    * `info_url`  - Provide a url to a webpage for users to find more information, or leave blank.
+    * `info_url`  -  Provide a URL to a webpage for users to find more information, or leave blank.

 10. After adjusting the JSON values, your `variables.json` should look something like this:
 ```json